albertaleksa/machine-learning-zoomcamp/notes/week_02_regression/11_feature_engineering.md

 X_train = prepare_X(df_train)
 ```

-But in this way we modified our dataframe (added new column 'age')
+However, this approach modifies our DataFrame by adding a new column, 'age'.

 ![modify](images/11_feature_engineering_02_modify.png)

-### Function creates copy to avoid data modification.
+### Creating a Copy to Avoid DataFrame Modification

-Create a copy of dataframe at the beginning of the function **prepare_X(df)** to avoid a modification of the input dataframe
+To prevent modification of the input DataFrame, we create a copy at the beginning of the prepare_X(df) function:

 ```python
 def prepare_X(df):